terra-quantum-public/tq42sdk/docs/source/TQNet_Machine_Learning/layers/Custom Quantum Layer.md

 Unlike traditional quantum layers, the CQ layer offers a high degree of customization, enabling the tailoring of the quantum circuit architecture to specific problem domains.
 This flexibility allows for the optimization of processing different patterns using quantum and classical neurons as needed, making the CQ layer particularly well-suited for applications such as quantum machine learning, quantum classification, physics-informed neural networks, and others.

-# ANYA to get architecture, diagrams, reference from AR team's github pages.
-They should have published something there
+UNAVAILABLE: architecture, diagrams, reference from AR team's github pages for CQ Layer
-# Update: no arxiv reference or achitecture diagram for CQ layer

 ## Key Benefits
 - The primary advantage of the Custom Quantum layer is its ability to be highly configurable, allowing for the definition of the number of qubits, gate sets, and encoding methods that best suit the use case.